willamowius/gnugk/readme.txt

 Project coordinator: Jan Willamowius <jan@willamowius.de>

-To ask questions or submit bugs, please use either the users or the developers mailing list and don't send mail to individual developers.
+To ask questions or submit bugs, please use either the users or the developers mailing list.
 You will find the mailing lists and archives of past messages on the project homepage.

 There are a number of documents in docs/ subdirectory to get you started working with the gatekeeper.
-The most important is the user's manual.
+The most important is the users manual.
 It's in SGML (linuxdoc) format.
 You can convert it into HTML, plain text or LaTeX format by sgmltools:

 $ sgml2html manual.sgml